Hokkaido: Sumo

-Hokkaido Prefecture enjoys a special status in professional sumo as the prefecture that has produced the most in Japan.
+Hokkaido enjoys a special status in professional sumo as the prefecture that has produced the most in Japan.
 A total of eight wrestlers have achieved the highest rank in the professional hierarchy: Chiyonoyama, Yoshibayama, Taihō, Kitanofuji, Kitanoumi, Chiyonofuji, Hokutoumi, and Ōnokuni.
 Historically, the prefecture only experienced a boom in sporting success after the Meiji era, because during this period of economic development and high birth rates, it was common to send young boys to sumo stables in order to limit the number of mouths to feed.
 The prefecture's golden age came during the Shōwa and Heisei periods, with Chiyonofuji, Hokutoumi, and Ōnokuni all reaching the rank of and Hokuten'yū reaching the rank of at the same time.
 Since then, the prefecture has slowed down considerably, with the last title won by a native of the prefecture taking place in 1991.
 On the amateur scene, only five high school clubs participating in national tournaments have more than 16 members, according to a 2020 study.